CleasbyCode/pdvrdt/README.md

 PNG Data Vehicle for ***Mastodon*** & ***Reddit***

-This command line tool enables you to embed & extract any file type of upto *16MB within a PNG image.
+This command line tool enables you to embed & extract any file type within a PNG image.
 You can then post your data embedded image file on Mastodon (16MB max) or *Reddit (1MB max).

 ![Demo Image](https://github.com/CleasbyCode/pdvrdt/blob/main/demo_image/Witch_Image.png)